Lecturer in Chemistry

 Druckenmiller Hall - 204A

-The first course in a two-semester introductory college chemistry sequence covering the same content as Chemistry 1101/1102 with additional instruction focused on developing quantitative reasoning and problem-solving skills in the context of learning chemistry.
-Topics include the properties of matter, atomic and molecular structure, quantum and periodic trends, chemical bonding, intermolecular forces, stoichiometry, and aqueous solutions.
-Three hours of lecture, mandatory one-hour problem-solving session, and three hours of laboratory work per week.
-To ensure proper placement, students must take the chemistry placement examination prior to registration and must be recommended for placement in Chemistry 1091.
-Not open to students who have taken Chemistry 1101, 1102, or 1109.
-Students continuing in chemistry take Chemistry 1092 as their next chemistry course.
+The second course in a two-semester introductory college chemistry sequence that follows Chemistry 1091.
+Incorporates additional instruction focused on developing quantitative reasoning and problem-solving skills in the context of learning chemistry.
+Topics include gases, properties of solutions, thermodynamics and thermochemistry, kinetics, equilibrium, electrochemistry, and acid-base chemistry.
+Three hours of lecture, mandatory one-hour problem-solving session, and four hours of laboratory work per week.

 E. A. Rozhkova-Novosad, J. Chae, G. J. Zylstra, E. M. Bertrand, M. Alexander-Ozinskas, D. Deng, L. A. Moe, J. B. van Beilen, M. P. Danahy, J. T. Groves, R. N. Austin, “Profiling Mechanisms of Alkane Hydroxylase Activity in vivo Using the Diagnostic Substrate Norcarane,” Chemistry and Biology, 14, 2007, 165-172.